 I’m happy to have the Aspiration debit card in my wallet.
 You may feel likewise if you’re looking for something different from the big banks, which can seem more interested in taking your money than helping you make something with your money.

 The accounts have all the good things you want — like FDIC insurance, a network of ATMs to use, safety features and few of those annoying and costly account fees — and lots of surprising perks.

 I’m using a debit card that not only gives me cash back but also takes spare change I wouldn’t think twice about and uses it to literally make the planet greener.
 The app tells me I’ve planted five trees in the last two weeks.
 I think that’s so cool.

 We’ve awarded Aspiration 4 out of 5 stars.
-I did find some aspects of Spend & Save a little nonintuitive, and to reap the best benefits you need to update your account and pay $3.99 a month.
+I did find some aspects of Spend & Save a little nonintuitive, and to reap the best benefits you need to update your account plan and pay $7.99 a month.

 But the basic Spend & Save account offers all of the essentials and more — at the best possible price.
 You can pay nothing at all if you choose.
 Plus, the cash-back feature essentially provides you with savings when you use the debit card, and your account helps you help the world.
 Is that “worth it”?
 Definitely.

 The MoneyWise editorial team developed a grading system — taking into account fees, features and other factors — to prescribe the four-star rating shared in this first-person review.
 The opinions and writing in this article are solely my own, conveying my experience with Aspiration as a product.
 Other customer’s outcomes may differ.